 In May 1785, Thomas Jefferson (13 April 1743 – 4 July 1826), the 3rd President of the United States and a good friend of the Marquis de La Fayette, was installed as the United States Minister, or United States ‘Ambassador’ to France.
 Like his predecessor, Benjamin Franklin, Jefferson was a polymath who had read abundantly, played the violin, spoke several languages, but suffered violent attacks of migraine.
 He was a man of the Enlightenment and truly impressed the French, but not in the same manner as his predecessor, Benjamin Franklin, who was milling financial and military support for the American Revolutionary War, and did so as a “regular” in various French Salons and the Café Procope, major institutions in France, and importing racoon hats, “du nouveau,” something new, for the ladies of the French court and Salons.
 These ladies only wore the “trendy” and would not be caught otherwise.
 The French did however name Benjamin Franklin to the French Academy as an honorary member.
 As for Jefferson, his legacy would be one of the mind, to the French and to the world.
 I will not speak of his dependence on slaves.

 Thomas Jefferson arrived in Paris in 1785 and left on 26 September 1789 in order to serve as the United States’ first Secretary of State, under George Washington (22 February 1732 – 14 December 1799).
 In other words, Jefferson left France a mere two weeks before Charles-Maurice de Talleyrand-Périgord, Prince de Talleyrand suggested, on 10 October 1789, that France resolve its financial crisis by confiscating the wealth of Church, which it did on 2 November 1789.
 During his stay in Paris, Jefferson was a witness to vain attempts on the part of Louis XVI to pay the huge debt accrued mainly because of wars it had fought, one of which was the American Revolutionary War.
 The American Revolutionary War was indeed a catalyst in the apocalyptic French Revolution.
 France had supported the future United States’ effort to break its ties with Britain.
-But who could have predicted a catastrophe that would ignore the liberalism of the Enlightenment to persecute the clergy and the nobility, by killing thousands of its innocent citizens?
+But who could have predicted a catastrophe that would ignore the liberalism of the Age of Enlightenment to persecute the clergy and the nobility, by killing thousands of its innocent citizens?

 The American Declaration of Independence